ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 # cumbia library documentation

+### Write your own activities
+Concentrate on the task you want to run in the background and use *cumbia* base library to write custom *activities* that will be executed on a separate thread.
+You will receive the progress updates and the results when they are ready.
+Nevermind thread synchronization issues.

+### Connect with the Tango and Epics (and more...) control system software
+Write graphical user interface components and applications communicating with the Tango and Epics control systems.
+More control system engines can be added in the future and plugged into existing cumbia installations and applications.

+### Plugins
+*cumbia* libraries provide a set of fundamental capabilities that can be summarized in the concepts above.
+A set of plugins extends those functions and new ones can be added.
+The core framework remains small and easy to maintain, while the power grows distributed.

 ### Installation

 To download and install *cumbia*, refer to the instructions in the <a href="https://github.com/ELETTRA-SincrotroneTrieste/cumbia-libs">cumbia-libs</a> *README.md*